Business Continuity: How to Protect your Employees and Your Business with a Text-Notification System

-As the pandemic eases and office workers return to their desks around the country, the need for instant, safe and continuous communications between management and employees will become even more necessary than before.
+After the last year, with the possibility of the pandemic easing, we believe office workers will return to their work places around the country in some fashion.
+Hybrid or not, the need for instant, safe and continuous communications between management and employees will become even more necessary than before.

 Internal office communication might have been neglected or even forgotten during the pandemic and the resulting lockdown.
 During this time, when most employees have been working from home, communication between workers has been conducted almost entirely over the internet or through telephone systems.